ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 ## TurboQuant Implications Across the AI Supply Chain

 The second-order effects are where the real alpha lives.
-TurboQuant doesn't just affect memory — it reshuffles the entire AI infrastructure stack:
+TurboQuant doesn't just affect memory; it reshuffles the entire AI infrastructure stack:

 - **NVIDIA (NVDA): BULLISH.** If each GPU serves more concurrent users, the ROI per GPU improves.
 This makes the $40K+ H100 price tag easier to justify for cloud providers.
 Expect hyperscaler capex to hold or increase, not decrease.
 The Vera Rubin generation with more HBM becomes even more valuable as the efficiency multiplier.
 - **Cloud providers (AMZN/MSFT/GOOGL): BULLISH.** Inference is the cloud providers' largest AI cost center.
 A 6–8x improvement in throughput means dramatically better unit economics on AI services.
 This accelerates the rollout of AI features to consumers and enterprise, growing the pie.